What is CAPS Certification?

 - Walk-in tubs and showers that have the step removed are an extremely common bathroom update for older people.
 Estimated cost: $1,500-$2,000 for the shower, $5,000-$7,000 for the tub.

 - Widened doorways and ramps, both inside and outside, allow users of walkers or wheelchairs to move through the house more easily.
-Estimated cost: $100-$250 per foot for outdoor ramps, $200-$2,000+ for automatic doors or doors that require moving wiring or plumbing.
+Estimated cost: $100-$250 per foot for outdoor ramps, $200-$2,000+ for automatic doors.

 - Smart technology such as sensors, cameras, and health alerts can work in conjunction with smartphones to make elderly residents’ lives both safer and more convenient.
 Estimated cost: varies.
 Installing a smart thermostat averages $170, while three to four security cameras runs about $1,000, for two examples.